-People on Income Level 3 earn between $8 and $32 a day.
-Lives for the two billion people on this income level are far more stable than for people on the lower income levels and they can afford to buy things beyond the basic necessities.
+People at Income Level 3 earn between $8 – $32 a day.
+Lives for the two billion people at this Income Level are much more stable than for people at Levels 1 and 2, and they can afford to buy things beyond the basic necessities.

-More money normally means more meat, which they can afford to buy from shops and markets.
-Meals also have variety and are more nutritious than for people on Income Levels 1 and 2.
-Unlike them, people on this income level eat something different for breakfast and dinner.
-They cook their meals on a simple stove, rather than an open fire or single gas burner.
+More money also means more meat, which people at Level 3 can afford to buy from shops and markets.
+Their meals have variety and are more nutritious than for people at Levels 1 and 2, and unlike them, people at this Income Level eat something different for breakfast and dinner.
+There’s a further upgrade in kitchen facilities as well — they cook their meals on a simple stove, rather than an open fire or single gas burner.

-On Level 3 people live in homes with more than one bedroom and that are styled according to their taste.
-The roofs don’t leak and they are secure thanks to strong door locks and sealed windows.
-Electricity is stable, so they can buy a small television or laptop to watch their favorite shows.
+When it comes to living arrangements, at Level 3 people live in homes with more than one bedroom, and that are styled according to their taste.
+Their roofs don’t leak, and people are able to protect their families and possessions thanks to strong door locks and sealed windows.
+Electricity is much more stable at this income level, so people can buy a small television or laptop to watch their favorite shows.

 Despite working long working hours — and often even multiple jobs — people at Level 3 may be lucky enough to be able to take their family for a very short vacation somewhere close by.
 That might not sound like much, but it represents a huge leap forward from Income Levels 1 and 2.